 Accountants' Recommendations: We recommend that management establish a policy whereby all capital asset purchases over \$5,000 and having a useful life of one year or more be capitalized.
 The Association should document the capitalization policy and communicate it to those who code property and equipment invoices to ensure the policy is consistently followed.

-Views of Responsible Officials and Planned Corrective Action: The Board plans to adopt a formal capitalization policy during 2018.
+Views of Responsible Officials and Planned Corrective Action: The Board voted and approved a capital asset policy in their September 24th, 2019 board meeting.
 The policy will ensure for consistent treatment of additions, disposals, repairs and maintenance.